 - Upper respiratory infections

 In an emergency, getting to the closest emergency department is important.
-In Waukesha County, there are two new options for emergency and hospital care.
-The Froedtert & the Medical College of Wisconsin health network recently opened Froedtert Community Hospital — New Berlin and Froedtert Community Hospital — Pewaukee.
+There are new local options for emergency and hospital care.
+The Froedtert & the Medical College of Wisconsin health network recently opened Froedtert Community Hospital — Mequon, Froedtert Community Hospital — New Berlin, Froedtert Community Hospital — Oak Creek and Froedtert Community Hospital — Pewaukee.
 These locations are smaller in size but staffed and equipped to treat conditions that require emergency care.
 Each one has a seven-bed emergency department and eight inpatient beds, so emergency care is offered 24/7 and patients can stay overnight, if needed.
 The smaller size makes parking and navigating the building easier.

 How to Prepare for an Emergency Department Visit